jlmd/advent-of-code-2020/README.md

 # Advent of code 2020
-This repo contains python solutions to the algorithms proposed in https://adventofcode.com/2020
+This repo contains solutions in Python to the algorithms proposed in https://adventofcode.com/2020

 ##### Table of Contents
 * [Day 1](day01)